hawkinsw/CS5138/MiniAssignmentExplore/README.md

 For our last trick, let's watch the program use this updated value (140737351515616 = 0x7ffff7d7fde0) to direct program control to the actual implementation of `puts`.

-Reach deep in your memory and set a breakpoint in `gdb` at the instruction where the address of "Usage" is loaded in memory.
+Reach deep in your memory and set a breakpoint in GDB at the instruction where the address of "Usage" is loaded in memory.

 Once you have done that, tell `gdb` to continue (again, using `cont`):